Birmingham Repertory Theatre: Foundation and early years

 The Rep developed its reputation with a series of artistic achievements whose effects would be felt far beyond Birmingham.
 Thirty-six plays were given their world premieres at The Rep during its first decade, with eight more, including major works by European writers such as Chekhov and Tolstoy, being given their British premieres.
 John Drinkwater had been one of the original members of the Pilgrim Players and was employed as the Rep's first manager when it opened in 1913.
 Jackson encouraged his development into a dramatist, presenting a series of his one-act plays and culminating in the 1918 premiere of his first full-length work Abraham Lincoln, whose triumphant success marked a turning point both for playwright and theatre.
-The Rep's 1923 production of George Bernard Shaw's epic five play cycle Back to Methuselah gave the company "a profile and stature that set it apart from other repertory theatres in Britain, as well as according it an artistic credibility that no London theatre of the time could match."
+The Rep's 1923 production of George Bernard Shaw's epic five-play cycle Back to Methuselah gave the company "a profile and stature that set it apart from other repertory theatres in Britain, as well as according it an artistic credibility that no London theatre of the time could match."
 Of longest-lasting influence however was the production of Cymbeline that opened in Birmingham in April 1923.
 This was the first performance of Shakespeare to take place in modern dress and it "bewildered" critics, leading to what Jackson happily called "a national and worldwide controversy".
+The Rep's modern dress production of Hamlet, opening at the Kingsway in August 1925, was the first modern dress staging of a Shakespeare play in London and "was to be the real test" of the technique.

 The company also came to be recognised as the country's leading training ground for actors and actresses who would later establish themselves as stars in London, New York or Hollywood.
 John Gielgud's performance as Romeo with the company in 1924 was his first major role.
 Peggy Ashcroft made her professional debut with Birmingham seasons in 1926 and 1927.
 Laurence Olivier's recruitment by The Rep in March 1926 marked his theatrical breakthrough; The Rep was, he later commented, "where I had dreamt of being, where I knew would be found the absolute foundation of any good that I could ever be in my profession".

+In 1932, Jackson appointed Herbert M. Prentice as producer at the theatre.
+Prentice produced and directed over 900 plays before leaving in 1940, as well as writing scripts for some.
+Some of these were broadcast on BBC radio, and a few by the early BBC television service.